jksinfo@jks.edu.sa 920004094

 2. Plan Ahead

 b.
-Get in touch with the admissions office of the universities of your choice.
-Send an email saying that you are interested in the college.
-Request a brochure or information packet.
-Ask questions about specific programs or majors.
-Admissions officers are more likely to say yes to students who have shown interest in their schools in the past, and with whom they have had previous contact.
+Make contact with the admissions office of the universities you are interested in.
+Send an email expressing your interest in the college, and request a brochure or information packet.
+Inquire about specific programs or majors, and ask any questions you may have.
+Admissions officers are more likely to favorably consider students who have shown previous interest in their schools and with whom they have had prior contact.

 c.
-Start pondering the following questions: i.
+Begin considering the following questions: i.
 How can I make my application stand out? ii.
-Who will I ask to write my letters of recommendation? iii.
-What will be the focus of my Personal Essay?
+Whom should I approach to write my letters of recommendation? iii.
+What should be the central focus of my Personal Essay?

 3. Know What to Expect – General Requirements